bryankocol/canvasSearch/documentation.md

         Purpose: Information to be displayed
     * menuOptionsSelected:
         PropTypes.object
-        Purpose: Cross frences for displayOptions so there are subHeaders of what drug orginally searched to get to display material
+        Purpose: Cross references for displayOptions so there are subHeaders of what drug originally searched to get to display material
     * onSaveSearchOption:
         PropTypes.func
         Purpose: Trigger App component level handling of save request